ibrahemassa/Chess_ai/README.md

-# ChessAI
+# StockDolphin

-ChessAI is a Python-based chess engine that uses artificial intelligence algorithms to play chess against human player.
+StockDolphin is a Python-based chess engine that uses artificial intelligence algorithms to play chess against human player.

 ## Features